samuelbortolin/Bio-Inspired-Spaceship/README.md

     Bio-Inspired-Spaceship
-    ├── images          [folder in which are contained the images used by the game for the graphical interface] ├── runs            [folder in which are contained results of the runs] └── src
-        ├── configGP                  [configuration file for the GP algorithm] ├── configNEAT                [configuration file for the NEAT algorithm] ├── configRandom              [configuration file for the randomly piloted spaceship] ├── gp_train                  [module that contains some classes used by the GP algorithm] ├── main                      [script for running the training or the best runs] ├── plot_utils                [module that contains utilities for plotting results] ├── reoort                    [report explaining the methodologies used and the results obtained] ├── requirements              [requirements file]
+    ├── images          [folder in which are contained the images used by the game for the graphical interface] ├── runs            [folder in which are contained results of the runs] ├── videos          [folder in which are contained videos of the best individuals] ├── configGP        [configuration file for the GP algorithm] ├── configNEAT      [configuration file for the NEAT algorithm] ├── configRandom    [configuration file for the randomly piloted spaceship] ├── gp_train        [module that contains some classes used by the GP algorithm] ├── main            [script for running the training or the best runs] ├── plot_utils      [module that contains utilities for plotting results] ├── report          [report explaining the methodologies used and the results obtained] ├── requirements    [requirements file]
     ├── run_game        [module that contains the game] └── utils           [module that contains utils for training individuals, storing and reading best individuals]

 ## Setup